ibm-cloud-docs/hpc-ibm-spectrumlsf/process-manager-gui.md

 6. Submitting your flow:

-    To run a flow, you don't need to have a submission template.
+    You don't need to have a submission template to run the flow.
 You can directly submit a flow from the flow definition.
 The flow definition must be committed to the server as a new version.

     * In IBM Spectrum LSF Application Center, on the **Workload** tab, select **Definitions** > **Flow Definitions**.